jeffcasavant/MaubotTwilio/README.md

 * Set the values in the config file
-* In Twilio -> Super Network -> Phone Numbers -> the source number you intend to use, under Messaging, set the `A MESSAGE COMES IN` webhook URL to `https://<maubot instance hostname>/<plugin base from maubot.yaml, default _matrix/maubot/plugin>/<plugin instance name>/sms`
+* In Twilio -> Super Network -> Phone Numbers -> the source number you intend to use, under Messaging, set the `A MESSAGE COMES IN` webhook URL to `https://<maubot instance hostname>/<plugin base from maubot config, default _matrix/maubot/plugin>/<plugin instance name>/sms`
 * `!addsms alias +12223334444` will begin sending room messages via SMS to +1-222-333-4444 and routing messages from it to the room in which you ran